 • Guidance from a professional Group Leader.

 What's not included in your 'ISLES OF SCILLY for birders' holiday price

 • Travel to/from Penzance

 • Insurance, drinks and other items of a personal nature.

 Heatherlea is one of Britain's leading wildlife holiday operators.
 In 2018 we celebrate our 28th Anniversary with more choice than ever, both in Scotland and overseas.
 Relax and enjoy yourself, as we do all the planning!
+Above all, we make it our business to show key wildlife to you.
 Our fully inclusive guided holidays concentrate on the real experience, and we take time to ensure that each of our guests enjoys everything we do.
-Above all, we make it our business to show key wildlife to you.

 - We have been organising birding and wildlife holidays for 28 seasons, and have a highly experienced and capable office team.
 We also offer a telephone and email service outside normal office hours.